 When is Navaratri This Year

 In India, people get united to celebrate the joy of various festivals together.
-And, Navratri is one such festival which brings the nation together.
-People have already geared up for this festival and have decided how to celebrate Navratri, which usually falls either in September or October.
-As per Hindu Calendar, this festival is celebrated for 9 days, where each state adds up to its way of celebrating this festival.
+And, Navratri is one such festival that brings the nation together.
+People have already geared up for this festival and decided how to celebrate Navratri, which usually falls in September or October.
+As per the Hindu Calendar, this festival is celebrated for 9 days, and each state adds up to its way of celebrating this festival.
 Reflecting the true spirit of Indian culture, this festival is welcomed by people of every culture through traditional dances, pujas, and fasting and shopping for Navratri gifts.
 This is how to celebrate Navratri at home particularly, every year.

 Goddess Durga

 Now, the question is why is Navratri celebrated for 9 days?
 Navratri in Sanskrit would literally mean “nine nights.”
-Which seems to be a perfect connotation as this festival is dedicated to Goddess Durga, who is worshipped in all her nine forms during this festive period.
+This seems to be a perfect connotation as this festival is dedicated to Goddess Durga, who is worshipped in all her nine forms during this festive period.
 So, there is nothing in particular as the Navratri date.
 Rather, it has got a starting and an ending date.
-Navratri 2019, this year shall be witnessed from September 29, 2019, to October 07, 2019.
+Navratri 2023, this year shall be witnessed from October 15, 2023, to October 24, 2023.

 While the first day is known as Pratipada, the second day as Dwitiya, the third day as Tritiya, the fourth day as Chathurthi, the fifth day as Panchami, the sixth day as Shasthi, the seventh day as Saptami, the eighth day as Asthami and finally, the ninth day as Navami.
 While the fast is observed for a whole period of 9 days, the Durga Puja is celebrated only for 4-5 days.
 On the last day (i.e. Dashami), it calls for Durga idol immersion, symbolising the Divine’s marital home calling in Kailash.
 The last day of Navratri is celebrated as Dusshera in the northern part of the country, burning large effigies of Ravana, Meghnath, and Kumbhakaran.